About Processed American Cheese

 Category Overview

-Like other dairy products, cheese is a great source of lysine and poor in arginine.
+Like other dairy products, cheese is abundant in lysine and not very high in arginine.
 Cheese can help boost the immune system and fight off herpes infections.
 Cheese also contains calcium, protein, and vitamin B12, which are essential for overall health.
 Parmesan Cheese, ricotta cheese, cottage cheese, and cheddar cheese are some of the cheeses that have the most lysine compared to arginine.Practical Recommendations

 L-lysine supplements can help you prevent herpes outbreaks and stop a cold sore before it develops by depriving the virus of arginine, which it needs to form a cold sore.